Top of the page

 Common causes of head or face pain are allergies, stress, and injuries.
 Other causes include tooth problems and sinus infections.
 Eating certain foods, such as chocolate or cheese, or drinking certain liquids, such as cola, can cause head pain for some children.

-If your child has mild head pain, he or she may not need treatment.
+If your child has mild head pain, they may not need medicine for treatment.
 It is important to watch your child's symptoms and talk to your doctor if the pain continues or gets worse.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

 Enter M785 in the search box to learn more about "Head or Face Pain in Children: Care Instructions".

 Adaptation Date: 11/1/2022